 Sales and service team

-This team is largely comprised of business users who are responsible for managing the early cycles, change management processes, working with the quality team to assure software quality, and collaborating with the RFP team.
+The Sales and self-service team is largely comprised of business users who are responsible for managing the early cycles, change management processes, working with the quality team to assure software quality, and collaborating with the RFP team.

 Alternative Team Structure & Alignment